Maiuma (festival): Alternative meanings: water festival or harbour

 Nicole Benayche (2004) shows how the word -- probably of Semitic origin and later Graecised, maybe also as a play of words on the Greek maia -- came to denote in the Greek and Roman world two different things: either spring festivals, both water-related and pleasant, but with no deeper connection to the Graeco-Syrian mysteries, so for instance the one at Ostia; or the harbour of a city, as for instance at Alexandria in Egypt, where the term referred to the island of Pharos.
 Ptolemy (2nd c.
 CE) and Marcus Diaconus (in Gaza 395-420) explain the word as simply meaning a maritime city quarter.

 History

 Emperor Commodus (r.
 177–192), when he renewed by edict the Olympic Games, earmarked revenue originating in certain ceremonies for financing the Maiumas rituals.

-Emperor Julian the Apostate (r.
-355–363) apparently made an unsuccessful attempt to prohibit the Mayumas festival.

 Malalas, writing in the 6th century, relates that the festival was held in his city of Antioch every three years and lasted for 30 days.
 An inscription from al-Birketein at Gerasa from the end of that century however mentions the festival being held there annually several years in succession.